mulqueenr/mulqueenr.github.io/docs/side_projects/3d_mthood.md

 ## Solidifying our mountain.

-### 12.
+### 12. Extrude the vertexes.
 Almost there, you're doing a great job!
 Now we need to make our topography solid so we can print it.

 - Use "A" to select all  our mountain vertexes.
 - Next extrude in the Z axis.
 	- To do this press "E" to extrude and "Z" to limit it to the Z axis.

-We will adjust the final thickness in a bit, for now lets level this bottom layer.
+*We will adjust the final thickness in a bit, for now lets level this bottom layer.*

 - To do this, press "S" "Z" and "0".
 	- This will scale on vertexes on the Z plane, and level them all at 0.
 - Now use "G" and "Z" to move the flat layer around.
 Pull those new vertexes up or down to your desired thickness.

-I usually try to keep it just a bit more than the lowest point on the elevation.
-Again this is pretty laggy, so just be patient.
+*I usually try to keep it just a bit more than the lowest point on the elevation.
+Again this is pretty laggy, so just be patient.*

-### 13.
+### 13. Export the STL.

 Finally we have our solid mountain model!
 All that is left to do in Blender is to export it as an STL.

 - Go back to "Object Mode" on that dropdown box on the top left of the viewport.
 - Then with the mesh selected, go to "File">"Export">"Stl (.stl)".
 - Use the "Selection Only" box, just so we don't have to worry about it floating above the print bed in any slicer program.

-### 14.
+### 14. Generate the gcode.
 - Drag the STL file into PrusaSlicer to generate a gcode for your printer.

-I use the preset Creality Ender 3 settings that PrusaSlicer comes with.
+*I use the preset Creality Ender 3 settings that PrusaSlicer comes with.
 I also tend to use the 0.1mm layer height for high detail.
 In terms of sizing it is up to you, but I tend to fill the printer bed size.
-That fits nicely in a 10"x10" unfinished wood canvas.
+That fits nicely in a 10"x10" unfinished wood canvas.*

 - Export GCode and print.